gwannuu/gwannuu.github.io/content/papers/prioritized_experience_replay/index.md

 So $\beta$ is linearly increased from $\beta_0$ to $1$ during training.

 # Supplymentary Explanation
-## Implementation of rank-based
+## Visual Explanation Rank-Based Method
 Approximate the cumulative distribution function (CDF) with a piecewise linear function consisting of k segments, each covering an equal probability mass.
 At runtime, a segment is first sampled, and then a transition is uniformly sampled within that segment.
 Typically, k is chosen to be the same as the batch size.

 ![rank_based_simulation](pic2.png)
-The figure above shows the probability distribution function of the rank-based method when the number of transitions is 1000 and the number of segments k is 15.
+The figure above shows the probability distribution function of the rank-based method when the number of transitions is 1000 and the number of segments $k$ is 15.
 The red dotted lines represent the boundaries between segments.

 ![rank_based_simulation](pic3.png)
 This figure is a zoomed-in view of the previous one.
 Looking at the first red dotted line, you can see the number “2” annotated, indicating that the leftmost sample is included in two different segments and will therefore be sampled twice.